auto3t/docs/mkdocs/docs/tv/show-detail.md

 You can see the indexed seasons in a list.
 A "show more" button will show, if there are more seasons than shown in the UI.
 Seasons are ordered by newest first.
 The active season is highlighted.
 The default active season is the newest season that has episodes available.

 Future season might show if they are confirmed, but have no episodes defined yet.

+### Update Status
+You can bulk update the status of all episodes within this season here.

+### Add Season Keywords
+You can add keyword overwrites to the season here.
+If you have any keywords defined on the show they will show as "inherited" or as "default" if they are defined as such on the settings page.

+### Episode Overview
+This gives a table view of all episodes in the season.
+If they are downloaded, you can see additional file and media metadata here in a table view.

+### Manual Search for Season
+This search bar allows you to manually search for a given season.
+A season release is valid if all expected episodes are contained in the release.
+Auto3t will automatically search for season level releases if the search task encounters that all episodes in a season are released but nut yet downloaded.
+If not available, this will fallback to search for per episode releases.

+## Episodes
+Bellow you can see a list of episodes in the season.
+That can be empty if the season was announced but no episodes have been defined.
+That's sorted by newest on top.

+If an episode is "upcoming", you can see the release date of a given episode.
+If the episode is currently downloading, you can see a progress bar overlay as provided from your download client.

+Click on the episode to open the episode detail page.